Mjz86/c_colon/mcc.md

 The debugging would be in the context types ,

-Async debugging is hard in other languages,  but seemless in c colon because the stack trace is automatically build in the context functions for debugability when we unwind,
+Async debugging is hard in other languages,  but seamless in c colon because the stack trace is automatically build in the context functions for debuggability when we unwind,

-the explicit allocator problem in c++ is also eliminated , making using debug alloctors easier,
+the explicit allocator problem in c++ is also eliminated , making using debug allocators easier,

 the contract violations are captured in the context object,  vs the static global violation handler function